Gordana Siljanovska-Davkova: Presidency (2024–present)

 Siljanovska was inaugurated as President on 12 May 2024.
 During her inaugural address, she pledged to "feminize" and "Europeanize" the country and emphasized the role of women in North Macedonia; however, she caused controversy when she referred to her country as "Macedonia", rather than its official name of "North Macedonia".
 This prompted the Greek ambassador Sophia Philippidou to walk out in protest.
 The Greek foreign ministry subsequently said that Siljanovska's actions were a violation of the Prespa Agreement and jeopardized relations between the two countries as well as North Macedonia's accession to the European Union, while Prime Minister Kyriakos Mitsotakis called the remarks "illegal and unacceptable".
 The President of the EU Commission, Ursula von der Leyen also rebuked Siljanovska-Davkova's choice of words, conditioning North Macedonia's prospects for joining the EU on the respect of the Prespa Agreement, after congratulating her for her new position.
 In response to the reactions, her office announced that she would respect the country's international obligations but said that she had "the right to use the name Macedonia as a personal right of self-identification."

 After the VMRO-DPMNE gained a plurality of seats in the Assembly of North Macedonia following the 2024 North Macedonian parliamentary election, Siljanovska-Davkova asked VMRO-DPMNE leader Hristijan Mickoski to form a new government on 6 June.

 Personal life and views

 She is married to Blagoja Davkov and has two children.
 Her husband Blagoja is a lawyer and they have been living together for over 40 years.

+During the collapse of Yugoslavia in 1990, Davkova's position was in favor of its preservation and against the idea about the independence of Macedonia, calling it "folly".

 From 2017–2018, as a public figure, she opposed the adoption of the Albanian language extension law.
 She considers the Prespa agreement signed between Greece and North Macedonia to resolve the Macedonia naming dispute a "violation of national law" and a "serious violation of the collective and individual human rights of the citizens of Macedonia."
 She is against the Good Neighborhood Agreement signed with Bulgaria which Davkova considers non-reciprocal, and is against the recognition of the Bulgarians in North Macedonia as an official ethnic minority, which is a requirement set by the EU for the country to become a member of the bloc.